Murph9/RallyGame2/README.md

 ## 100km Distance Game Idea:

-An infinite world
+An infinite world that has:

-Ideas for goals:

--   just hit a high speed once (not just at the end of the zone)
--   flip your car somewhere
--   hit like 5 different traffic (with colours?)

 -   spawn next to the road with a goal of driving 100km
     -   at some fixed amount X km you will have a goal to reach: